saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/cancelOrderItemInvResQty.md

 1.  **Input Validation:** The service validates the input parameters, including `orderId`, `orderItemSeqId`, `shipGroupSeqId`, and `cancelQuantity`.
 It ensures that these parameters are valid and that the specified quantity to cancel doesn't exceed the reserved quantity.

-2.  **Fetch Order Item Ship Group Assoc:** It retrieves the `OrderItemShipGroupAssoc` record, which links the order item to its shipment group and contains information about the reserved inventory.

-3.  **Calculate New Reserved Quantity:** It calculates the new reserved quantity by subtracting the `cancelQuantity` from the existing `quantity` in the `OrderItemShipGroupAssoc` record.

-4.  **Update Order Item Ship Group Assoc:** It updates the `OrderItemShipGroupAssoc` record with the new reserved quantity.

 5.  **Release Inventory (If Applicable):**
     *   If the new reserved quantity is zero, it means the entire reservation for that order item is being canceled.
     *   In this case, the service calls the `deleteOrderItemShipGrpInvRes` service to remove the inventory reservation record (`OrderItemShipGrpInvRes`) associated with the order item.
 This effectively releases the reserved inventory back into the available pool.

-6.  **Success or Error:**
-    *   If all updates are successful, the service returns a success message.
-    *   If any errors occur during the process (e.g., invalid input, database issues), the service returns an error message.

 ### Key Points

-*   **Inventory Management:** This service plays a crucial role in maintaining accurate inventory levels by adjusting reservations based on order changes.
 *   **Service Chaining:** It interacts with other services like `deleteOrderItemShipGrpInvRes` to handle the actual deletion of inventory reservation records.
-*   **Error Handling:** It includes error handling to ensure data integrity and provide informative error messages.

 ```
     <simple-method method-name="cancelOrderItemInvResQty" short-description="Cancel Inventory Reservation Qty For An Item">